Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

 #### Game HUD

-The game HUD is main source of information the player has during the gameplay.
-I created multiple widgets that I reused for other menus, like the portraits, bars, tooltips, buttons, status icons, etc. This HUD also had buttons to interact with the Grid on the right sie, changing the visualization of it.
+The game HUD is the player's main source of information during gameplay.
+I created multiple widgets that I reused for other menus, including portraits, bars, tooltips, buttons, status icons, and more.
+The HUD also included buttons to interact with the Grid on the right side, allowing players to change its visualization.

-One of the most challenging thins in the game HUD was the display of the small health bars and their ailments.
-All elements in those bars were synced with a lot of events with the game flow, so they had to react accodringly and also play some animations to help the player know what was happening.
-They were quite problematic as those events triggering widget animations sometimes caused crashes due to the syncronization of the animations and the real effects.
+One of the most challenging parts of the HUD was displaying the small health bars and their related ailments.
+All elements in these bars were synchronized with many in-game events, so they needed to react properly and play animations to help players understand what was happening.
+These bars were particularly tricky because triggering animations through event-driven logic sometimes caused crashes due to synchronization issues between animations and the game's internal state.

 <gallery>
     /img/games/screenshots/rhs/hud1.png | Main HUD of the game.